2020-21 SCHOLARSHIP LEADERS

-1) Scholarship earnings are available after you have graduated high school and completed at least one semester of college with a cumulative grade point average of at least 2.0 Those who do not have a 2.0 cumulative GPA will not forfeit any scholarship earnings, however they will not be able to collect any scholarship monies until the 2.0 cumulative GPA standard has been reached in future semesters.
+1) Scholarship earnings are available after you have graduated high school and completed at least one semester of college with a cumulative grade point average of at least 2.0 Those who do not have a 2.0 cumulative GPA will not forfeit any scholarship earnings if they are under age 23, however they will not be able to collect any scholarship monies until the 2.0 cumulative GPA standard has been reached in future semesters.

 2) A copy of the student's grades must be submitted to the Junior Bowlers Tour.
 The student's name and the name of the school MUST BE ON THE GRADE REPORT.
 Many internet printouts are not acceptable because they do not include this information.
 Grades should be mailed to: JUNIOR BOWLERS TOUR, 198 Tenth Avenue, Hawthorne, New Jersey 07506.

 E-mailed grades are often NOT ACCEPTABLE because we are unable to open the file or unable to determine the source of the e-mail.
 This will delay processing of the request.
 Students should mail an original grade report supplied by the school or a clear copy of the original.

 Please indicate what amount of your scholarship earnings you wish to have sent at that time.
 Students requesting amounts greater than $2,000 must also submit copy of a school bill which indicates that the amount requested is now due from the student.

 3) The check will be mailed to the student, made payable to the school.
 The student will then be able to forward the check to their school.
 Checks WILL NOT be mailed directly to schools.
 If you are now attending a school different from the school from which your grade report was issued, you must let us know or the check will be made payable to the wrong school.